The newly poured concrete sub-base floor has hardened enough that the wood forms can be removed.

-The next step in renovating this raised terrace and installing thin stone veneer is to apply wire mesh to the block walls and then a “scratch coat” of cement (see pic at left).
+The next step in renovating this raised terrace and installing thin-stone veneer is to apply wire mesh to the block walls and then a “scratch coat” of cement (see pic above).

 Now the piers have to be formed with plywood and fitted over the vertical reinforcement rods and electrical conduit.

 Care must be taken to select stones so there is a pleasing arrangement of sizes and color tones.
-This is the same attention to detail you would have with a full-sized stone veneer.
+This is the same attention to detail you would have with a “full-sized” stone veneer.